JanaCZek/aoc2025/README.md

 - TDD in Typescript

 **Lessons learned**
 - AI had a really hard time with this one.
 Part one was done quite fast, but the second one it could not get even after tens of tries.
+I had to complete that manually.
 Decided to scratch that and move on.
 - Sometimes the regular agent mode can be better at making a plan than the dedicated Plan agent

 ### Day 7